Tommy Edman Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the second-ranked team ERA across all league pitching staffs (3.22).
+- The Cubs have the second-ranked team ERA among all league pitching staffs (3.30).

-- Cubs pitchers combine to surrender 28 home runs (0.8 per game), the third-fewest in the league.
+- Cubs pitchers combine to allow the fourth-fewest home runs in baseball (31 total, 0.9 per game).

-- His last time out came on Wednesday against the Washington Nationals, when the righty tossed six innings, surrendering one earned run while allowing five hits.
+- The left-hander last pitched on Friday against the Miami Marlins, when he threw seven innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.